nbuilding/N-lang-docs/docs/features/native_functions.md

 ### `len` : `[t] t -> int`

 Gets the length of the given value.
-The behaviour of `len` depends on the type of value given; if the argument is a string or list, then it'll return its length (for strings, this is in Unicode characters, not code points or graphemes).
+The behavior of `len` depends on the type of value given; if the argument is a string or list, then it'll return its length (for strings, this is in Unicode characters, not code points or graphemes).
 Otherwise, it'll return zero.